serenevoid/serenevoid.github.io/src/content/blog/why-web-chose-javascript.md

 some application's logic in some way.
 So deprecating or modifying parts of the language meant adding a new and better way to do things even while having backwards compatibility to support the old way of doing things.

-This has made the language so messy.
-And it is something that could not have been avoided in any way.
-Lua and other scripting languages have improved to this robust state because it had the freedom to introduce and deprecate language features in different versions but it was not an option for JavaScript for being adopted by the web at such a young age.
+This mess was inevitable.
+Lua and other scripting languages have improved to this robust state because it had the freedom to introduce and deprecate language features in different versions.
+But it was not an option for JavaScript because of being adopted by the web at such a young age.

 ## So does that mean we are stuck with JavaScript?
 Will there be no other alternatives?
 To be honest, yes.
 JavaScript is engraved into the web world so deep that changing it would mean changing the whole internet for something new.
 Still there are better ways to implement performance critical applications now.
-The introduction of WebAssembly has enabled developers to write complex and CPU intensive login as WebAssembly Modules (WASM) that can be called through JavaScript.
-It can handle the complex logic while using JavaScript to access the DOM.
+The introduction of WebAssembly has enabled developers to write complex and CPU intensive logic as WebAssembly Modules (WASM) that can be called through JavaScript.
+It can run logics that demand performance with a suitable language while using JavaScript to access the DOM.

 Web is improving day by day but JavaScript will stay with us for a really long time.